 The parasites do not come out alive.
 You won’t feel them crawling out of you, and you may not even know they came out at all.
 They are usually embedded in your stool and may not be visible.
 However, they very rarely come out alone (Pinworms for example, lay thousands of eggs per day-yikes!), so don’t be alarmed if you pass lots of parasites during a cleanse.

 If you suspect you have a parasite but aren’t sure, you can get a stool sample taken by your doctor.
 Keep in mind, however, these are not always 100% accurate because that specific sample may not have contained any parasites or eggs.
-If you aren’t sure, completing a gentle (but effective) parasite cleanse like the one I did can be a safe way to support general gut dysbiosis and overall digestive health.
+If you aren’t sure, completing a gentle (but effective) parasite cleanse can be a safe way to support general gut dysbiosis and overall digestive health.
 I recommend working with a nutritionist, doctor, or other practitioner like myself if you need extra support.

 My experience parasite cleansing